 3. Interest Rate Fluctuations

 The Group continuously makes capital expenditures for building vessels and so forth.
-The Group strives to reduce interest-bearing debt to the greatest extent possible by utilizing its own capital and engaging in off-balance deals.
-However, it relies on borrowing from financial institutions for a significant portion of its funds.
+The Group uses its own capital and borrowings from financial institutions for these capital expenditures, and controls interest-bearing debt appropriately.
 In addition, the Group procures operating capital required for business operations.

 4. Public Regulations

 The shipping business is influenced by international treaties on operation, registration, construction of ships and environmental conservation in general, as well as laws and regulations relating to business licenses and taxes in each country and region.
 The enactment of new laws and regulations in the future could restrict the Group’s business development and increase its business costs, which could have a negative impact on the Group’s financial position and operating results.
 The Group’s operated vessels are managed and operated in accordance with current laws and regulations, and they carry appropriate insurance coverage.
 However, relevant laws and regulations could be changed, and this may incur a cost to make the Group compliant with such changes.